 Slide a motor into a horizontal motor housing, ensuring that the shaft of the motor is coming out of the housing and that the motor and encoder connectors are facing down through the open bottom of the housing.
-Then attach the motor and housing to a gantry corner bracket with four M3 x 12mm screws.
+Then attach the motor and housing to a left gantry corner bracket with four M3 x 12mm screws.
 Repeat for the second motor on the other gantry corner bracket.

 Slide pulleys onto the motor shafts and tighten the two set screws (pre-inserted) with the 2mm hex driver.
 Make sure that the setscrews contact the flat areas on the motor shafts.